MORYX-Industry/application-developer-training/chapter-1-basics.md

 ### Add worker support

-The `AssemblingCell`, you will find it in `PencilFactory.Resources`, already has an instructor.
+The `AssemblingCell`, which you will find in `PencilFactory.Resources`, already has an instructor.

 ``` cs